EST Gee: Career

 During his house arrest, Stone became motivated to pursue a rap career after watching rapper and future collaborator Lil Baby perform on TV.
-He initially adopted the name "Big Gee" before switching to "EST Gee", in which EST is an initialism for "Everybody Shines Together".
+He initially adopted the name "Big Gee" before switching to "EST Gee", in which EST is an acronym for "Everybody Shines Together".
 He released his debut song "Stains" as "Big Gee" on YouTube on December 17, 2017.
 He continued to release consistently through YouTube, gaining himself a local fanbase.
 He released his first and second mixtapes El Toro and Die Bloody in June and August 2019, respectively.

 EST Gee gained mainstream attention with his third mixtape Ion Feel Nun on March 6, 2020, following it up with his fourth mixtape I Still Don't Feel Nun on December 18, 2020.
 In January 2021, EST Gee signed a deal with Yo Gotti's Collective Music Group (CMG), Interscope Records and Warlike.
-He featured on Lil Baby's single "Real as It Gets", which became his first Billboard Hot 100 song, peaking at number 34.
+He featured on Lil Baby's single "Real as It Gets", which became his first Billboard Hot 100 entry, peaking at number 34.

 His fifth mixtape Bigger Than Life or Death was released on July 21, 2021.
-It features guest appearances from Future, Young Thug, Pooh Shiesty, Lil Durk, and more.
+It features guest appearances from Future, Young Thug, Pooh Shiesty, and Lil Durk.
 He explained the meaning of the project to Audiomack: "It's just telling you what's going on.
 And what I got going on right now is bigger than life or death.
 Can't nothing affect me or stop me.
 Even if I die, that ain't gonna do nothing but make me bigger.
 I'm not dying until I make a hundred million, make that two hundred million".
 The mixtape debuted at number 7 on the Billboard 200 with roughly 30,000 units.

 It was followed by the release of a deluxe edition, Bigger Than Life or Death, Pt.
-2, on December 3, 2021, containing no features.
+2, on December 3, 2021, containing no features, as well as an additional three tracks on December 17 with features from Yo Gotti, Future, and Moneybagg Yo.

 Personal life

 EST Gee's mother died in March 2020 due to leukemia and his brother died a week later in a shooting in Louisville.

-EST Gee was shot five times in September 2019 following a music video shoot, getting hit in the stomach four times and once on his left eye.
+EST Gee was shot five times in September 2019 following a music video shoot for his song "Taught Different", getting hit in the stomach four times and once on his left eye.
 His brother was hit in the leg.
-They were transported to a hospital and Gee was discharged after two weeks.
-Following surgery, Gee has retained most vision in his eye.
+They were transported to a hospital and Stone was discharged after two weeks.
+Following surgery, Stone has retained most vision in his eye.